top of page

 Vancouver, British Columbia

-It was later learned that Dr. Harling was the uncle of Art Stott, the young reporter who had successfully rescued a woman during the storm that same night on Harling Point.
+After Doctor Harling displayed tremendous bravery, the name Foul Point was changed to Harling Point to honour its lost hero forever.
+It was later learned that Dr. Harling was the uncle of Art Stott, the newspaper editor and young reporter who had successfully rescued the woman in distress during that fateful stormy night on the point.

 Clip: Times Colonist (1957)